barumau/pandunia/engli/darse.md

 word for one concept.
 Different words are not created just because the grammatical role of a concept changes.

-The phrase **bita salama ye** has a useful pattern that can be used for making polite requests.
+The phrase **bita salama le** has a useful pattern that can be used for making polite requests.

 **bita sida.**